-Update October 2021: George is currently working part-time in Naas Hospital supported by KARE - a wonderful organisation who provide support to people who have intellectual disabilities and their families.
-Covid-19 has been a very challenging time for George as he loved traveling.
+George completed his applied Leaving Cert in 2020 and went into work part-time in Naas Hospital supported by KARE.
+Covid-19 was a very challenging time for George as he loved traveling.
 He is back visiting his favourite places, Tramore, CentreParcs adapted accommodation and taking holidays abroad.
 George loves living in his own self contained apartment attached to the family home.
-George was devasted when he couldn't do his theory test and so we organised a trip to Mondello Park and trialled a racing simulator with Digital Motor Sport.
+He was devasted when he couldn't do his theory test and so I organised a trip to Mondello Park and trialled a racing simulator with Digital Motor Sport.
 He now drives virtually in the comfort of his own apartment.

 Thank you to George and his mother for allowing me to publish this.

 Antoinette suffered a catastrophic brain injury following a road traffic accident in 2014.
 I first met Antoinette in 2015 when she was being cared for in an acute hospital setting.
 Over a period of time, I visited different acquired brain injury units with her sister.
 Finally after much research, Antoinette moved to Peamount Rehabilitation Hospital in 2018, to an acquired brain injury unit where her care needs are being met in a holistic and caring environment.
 The team is led by Dr Eugene Wallace, Consultant in Rehabilitation Medicine and Clinical Nurse Manager, Ms George.